 Inverted Microscope: The objectives are situated below the stage and the light travels through the objectives.
-Used for medical or industrial applications that require large work surface.
+Used for medical or industrial applications that require a large work surface.

-Koehler Illumination: Features on the microscope that maximizes the illumination for transmitted or epi illumination with controls at the illuminator housing for centering, aligning, focusing and concentrating the beam of light and a field diaphragm for additional fine tuning at the base.
-Additional centering controls on the abbe condenser.
+Koehler Illumination: Features on the microscope that maximizes the illumination for transmitted or epi-illumination with controls at the illuminator housing for centering, aligning, focusing and concentrating the beam of light and a field diaphragm for additional fine-tuning at the base.
+Additional centering controls on the Abbe condenser.

 LED Illumination: (Light Emitting Diode) New lighting technology whereas the bulb last thousands and thousands of hours and produces virtually no heat.
 Available in 1,3 or 5 watts.

-Light Microscope: (LM) is generally referred to as compound microscope (opposed to stereo) that uses external light drawn by a mirror from ambient light or built in electric source with LED, halogen or tungsten light combined with magnifying lenses (objectives) to examine small objects not visible to the unaided eye.
+Light Microscope: (LM) is generally referred to as compound microscope (opposed to stereo) that uses external light drawn by a mirror from ambient light or built-in electric source with LED, halogen or tungsten light combined with magnifying lenses (objectives) to examine small objects not visible to the unaided eye.
 The effectiveness of any microscope is that it produces better resolution than the eye alone can visualize.
 Resolution is the ability to distinguish finer details of cells or objects.
 The inventions of polarized and phase contrast microscope, digital and video attachments all have enhanced resolution in a light microscope.

 Live Blood Cell Analysis: The method whereas blood cells are analyzed to determine the health of the patient using darkfield or phase contrast microscopes.
 Recommendations are made based on the findings.